-The racially discriminatory impact is particularly acute in New Jersey.
-New Jersey leads the nation in the racial disparity in Black/white incarceration rates for both adults and youth.[xxiii]
+New Jersey leads the nation in having the highest racial disparities in having the highest Black/white incarceration rates for both adults and youth, making the laws racially discriminatory impact particularly acute.[xxiii]

 With respect to adults, New Jersey has a Black/white incarceration ratio of 12:1.[xxiv]
 In other words, a Black adult is 12 times more likely than a white adult to be incarcerated in New Jersey.
 This is more than double the national ratio of 5:1.[xxv]
 A significant proportion of these disparities cannot be explained by differing rates of offending.[xxvi]

-New Jersey also leads the nation in racial disparities in youth incarceration, where the disparities are even more staggering: a Black youth is 30 times more likely to be detained or committed to a youth facility than their white counterpart.[xxvii]
+New Jersey also leads the nation in racial disparities in youth incarceration, where the gap is even more staggering: a Black youth is 30 times more likely to be detained or committed to a youth facility than their white counterpart.[xxvii]
 These disparities persist even though Black and white youth commit most offenses at about the same rate.[xxviii]

 These disparities are in significant part a reflection of racially discriminatory policy decisions at every stage of the criminal justice system.[xxix]